-The 36th Annual Dr. Martin Luther King, Jr. Birthday Celebration is a long-standing tradition of the Center, with a series of events aimed at honoring the life and legacy of Dr. King.
-The weekend-long celebration includes the MLK Celebration Fair, a career and education fair for prospective employees and students; the Candlelight Ceremony, hosted by Alpha Phi Alpha Fraternity, Incorporated; the “Half-Time” celebration, a back to school festival sponsored in part by State Fair of Texas; the Annual Awards Banquet honoring supporters of the Martin Luther King, Jr. Community Center; and the historic MLK parade.
+The Annual MLK Celebration is a long-standing tradition of the Martin Luther King, Jr. Community Center, with a series of events honoring the life and legacy of Dr. King.
+This weekend-long celebration includes the MLK Celebration Fair, a career and education fair for prospective employees and students; the Candlelight Ceremony hosted by Alpha Phi Alpha Fraternity, Incorporated; the MLK Awards Banquet honoring supporters of the Martin Luther King, Jr. Community Center; and the historic MLK parade.

-All events are free and open to the public, with the exception of the MLK Awards Gala.
+All events are free and open to the public, with the exception of the MLK Awards Banquet.

 Friday, January 12, 2018

-The MLK Celebration Fair will provide career opportunities, educational resources, and access to valuable healthcare information and free medical screenings to the community.
+The MLK Celebration Fair will provide career opportunities, educational resources, medical screenings and access to valuable healthcare information.

 Saturday, January 13, 2018